-Until veterans are no longer used as opportune political props, there will continue to be homeless veterans, despite the lie being repeated to this day.
+Until veterans are no longer used as opportune political props, there will continue to be homeless veterans, despite his lie being the political template used and repeated by politicians nationwide to this day.

 Yesterday evening, the Operation Renewed Hope Foundation presented Governor McAuliffe with the Northwestern Mutual Award for Improving the Lives of Veteran Families during the foundation’s Five Year Anniversary Awards Ceremony.
 Operation Renewed Hope has helped more than 500 veterans and their family members find housing.
 The organization, which serves veterans through job referrals, transportation assistance, and financial management, chose Governor McAuliffe due to his administration’s achievement functionally ending veteran homelessness in the Commonwealth.

 “I am so proud to receive this award on behalf of the Virginia civil servants who worked their hearts out functionally ending veteran homelessness in our Commonwealth,” said Governor McAuliffe, speaking at yesterday’s announcement.
 “Since we made the commitment to end veteran homelessness, Virginia had helped 2,640 veterans find a permanent place to call home.
 Virginia’s historic progress over the past three years sends a clear message of support to our veterans.
 And while we can never fully repay the sacrifices they’ve made, we can ensure that any veteran’s experience with homelessness either now or in the future will be rare, brief, and non-recurring.”